raspberrypioneer/AcornBoulderDash/README.md

 ## Enhancements

 ### Loading cave files
-Caves are no longer held within the main program, instead they are defined as individual cave files (letters A-T) which are loaded into the game.
-This allows completely new caves to be created and played with the original game engine.
+Caves are no longer held within the main program, instead they are defined as [individual cave files (letters A-T)](./caves_bin/) allowing for completely new caves to be created and played with the game engine.

+To enable all caves for each version of Boulder Dash to fit on a single SSD, they are combined into two files per version (two files are needed to allow them to fit into memory).

 ![Files in Beeb Image](./docs/game-files.png)